-Amina is an Associate Director with seven years of experience in matters involving compliance, fraud and corruption, and international commercial litigation across Africa, Latin America and the Middle-East.
+Amina is a Director with seven years of experience in matters involving compliance, fraud and corruption, and international commercial litigation across Africa, Latin America and the Middle-East.

 Amina’s latest experience includes the project management of a three-year DOJ monitorship of a financial services institution, as well as the overview of a large multi-jurisdiction forensic investigation into payments to business partners.
 The latter included the analysis of complex cross-border financial flows, and sophisticated accounting schemes.
 Amina has also recently supported the first French anti-corruption agency monitorship, with a focus on internal controls and books & records.
 Prior to that, Amina was involved in a number of comprehensive FCPA compliance reviews in Latin America and Africa for the oil & gas and manufacturing industries, in the context of two DoJ Monitorships.
 Amina has also performed intricate disgorgement calculations for a pharmaceutical company, and has worked on investigations involving procurement fraud in Latin America.